Chapter 3.27

 g.
 Arts Council of Southwestern Indiana-$60,000.00: Its mission is “enhancing quality of life in the region and bolstering economic development by way of advocating and promoting arts, arts education and arts organizations in Southwest Indiana,” which meets the objectives of the Interim Final Rules for the use of the Fiscal Recovery Funds.

 Expenditure Category 1.7, COVID-19 Mitigation & Prevention, Other COVID-19 Public Health Expenses.
-The County intends to appropriate Three Million Dollars ($3,000,000.00) to respond to the public health emergency with respect to COVID-19 and its negative economic impacts as allowable under Section 603(c)(1) of the American Rescue Plan Act of 2021 for relocating the County Coroner’s Office and morgue in response to the effects of the pandemic.
+The County previously appropriated Three Million Dollars ($3,000,000.00) under AMENDMENT TWO, and now intends to appropriate an additional Two Hundred Fifty-Nine Thousand Seven Hundred Two Dollars ($259,702.65) for an amended project budget under AMENDMENT ELEVEN in the sum of Three Million Two Hundred Fifty Nine Thousand Seven Hundred Two Dollars and Sixty-Five Cents ($3,259,702.65) in order to respond to the public health emergency with respect to COVID-19 and its negative economic impacts as allowable under Section 603(c)(1) of the American Rescue Plan Act of 2021 for relocating the County Coroner’s Office and morgue in response to the effects of the pandemic.
 The Interim Final Rules overview specifically identify “morgue staff” as an eligible public health expense and many jurisdictions have had to pay for staff and capacity needs as a direct result of COVID-19.
 The pandemic has exacerbated and directly led to the need for a new morgue to safely handle the increases due to the pandemic.

-The Vanderburgh County Coroner’s Office had the most deaths investigated last year (2021) ever.
+The Vanderburgh County Coroner’s Office had the most deaths investigated last year (2023) ever.
 The Coroner’s Office is staffed twenty-four (24) hours per day, seven (7) days per week, three hundred sixty-five (365) days per year.
-The total number of deaths reported in 2021 was two thousand two hundred twenty-three (2,223), the highest ever.
-Four hundred thirty-six (436) cases were determined to be under the jurisdiction of the Coroner, also the highest ever.
+The total number of deaths reported in 2023 was two thousand seven hundred fourteen (2,714), the highest ever.
+Three hundred eighty-four (384) cases were determined to be under the jurisdiction of the Coroner.
 The current facility was built to handle approximately half those number of cases.
 These cases clearly evidence the increased strain placed on the morgue and the need for a new facility to properly handle the increased volume of reports and investigations.

 9. Jail Mental Health Wing - $1,000,000.00